Menu

 There are plenty of other hikes at Binna Burra.
 Here are a few options:

-• Tullawallal Circuit (medium 5km loop): A quick walk through the rainforest with a rather unspectacular end
+• Tullawallal Circuit (Grade 3 (easy), 5km loop): A quick walk through the rainforest with a rather unspectacular end – definitely not my favourite

-• Araucaria Lookout (medium 17.8km return): A couple of lookouts towards the Springbrook plateau with Mount Warning in the distance
+• Araucaria Lookout (Grade 4 (moderate), 17.8km return): Half of it is along the Border Track but you’ll get a couple of lookouts towards the Springbrook plateau with Mount Warning in the distance along the Araucaria leg

-• Mount Hobwee Circuit (18.2km return): Not the most spectactular hike in Lamington National Park since there are no real views (especially at Mount Hobwee summit) but if you need some exercise and don’t want to meet anyone else, it’ll probably be all yours
+• Mount Hobwee Circuit (Grade 4 (moderate), 18.2km return): Not the most spectacular hike in Lamington National Park since there are no real views (especially at Mount Hobwee summit) but if you need some exercise and don’t want to meet anyone else, it’ll probably be all yours

 Mount Hobwee Circuit, Lamington National Park